 You are here

-The NIHR NIHR Health Protection Research Unit in Vaccines and Immunisation is one of 14 HPRUs across England, part of a £58.7 million investment by the NIHR to protect the health of the nation.
-The NIHR HPRU in Vaccines and Immunisation is a partnership between PHE and the London School of Hygiene and Tropical Medicine, in collaboration with the University of Cambridge.
+The NIHR Health Protection Research Unit in Vaccines and Immunisation is a partnership between the UK Health Security Agency (UKHSA) and the London School of Hygiene and Tropical Medicine, in collaboration with the University of Cambridge.

-Each NIHR HPRU undertakes high quality research that is used by PHE to keep the public safe from current and emerging public health threats.
+Each NIHR HPRU undertakes high quality research that is used by UKHSA to keep the public safe from current and emerging public health threats.

 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, the NIHR delivers and enables world-class research that transforms people’s lives, promotes economic growth and advances science.